-Qatar rift: Saudi, UAE, Bahrain, Egypt cut ties
+Qatar rift: Saudi, UAE, Bahrain, Egypt cut diplomatic ties | CNN

-The three Gulf countries and Egypt have accused Qatar of supporting terrorism and destabilizing the region.
-Qatar -- which shares its only land border with Saudi Arabia -- has rejected the accusations calling them "unjustified" and "baseless".
+The three Gulf countries and Egypt accused Qatar of supporting terrorism and destabilizing the region.
+Qatar – which shares its only land border with Saudi Arabia – has rejected the accusations, calling them “unjustified” and “baseless.”
 Yemen and the Maldives also cut ties with Qatar.

-Qatari citizens have been told they have 14 days to leave Saudi Arabia, Bahrain and the UAE, while those countries also banned their own citizens from entering Qatar.
+Qatari citizens have been told they have 14 days to leave Saudi Arabia, Bahrain and the UAE, and those countries also banned their own citizens from entering Qatar.

 Key developments:

-Note: Correction: A previous version of this story incorrectly stated the number of countries in the GCC.